ELIZABETH JACKMAN (d.1550+)

 ANNE JERNINGHAM (d.1559)

 Anne Jerningham was the daughter of Sir Edmund Jerningham or Jernegan of Somerleyton, Suffolk (d.
 January 6, 1515) and Margaret Bedingfield (c.1476-March 24,1504).
-She was at court before May of 1511, when she received a half-year’s wages (100s).
+She was at court by May of 1511, when she received a half-year’s wages (100s).
 She was listed as a chamberer on October 9, 1514, when King Henry VIII’s sister, Mary Tudor, married King Louis XII of France.
 She was one of the few English attendants allowed to remain in France after the wedding.
 Sir Edward Grey (d. before 1517), eldest son of Thomas Grey, 1st marquis of Dorset, was also allowed to remain and they were married soon after, probably in France.
 As Lady Anne Grey, Anne remained in Mary Tudor’s service, accompanying her back to England after she (Mary) wed the duke of Suffolk.
 It is at this point that confusion begins.
 In spite of W. H. Challen’s “Lady Anne Grey” in the January 1963 Notes and Queries, in which he not only sorts out Anne Jerningham’s marriages but also those of Anne Barlee (d.1558), a concurrent “Lady Anne Grey,” subsequent publications, including the otherwise excellent account of the Field of Cloth of Gold in 1520 by Joycelyne G. Russell (1969) and Walter C. Richardson’s superb biography of Mary Tudor (1970), misidentify Anne Jerningham, most commonly calling her the eighth daughter of the 1st marquis of Dorset.
 As far as I have been able to determine, the 1st marquis of Dorset never had a daughter named Anne.
-It was Anne Jerningham, now Lady Anne Grey because of her marriage, who was in Mary Tudor’s service in 1516 and carried the infant Henry Brandon at his christening.
+It was Anne Jerningham, called Lady Anne Grey because of her marriage, who was in Mary Tudor’s service in 1516 and carried the infant Henry Brandon at his christening.
 Widowed by the spring of 1517, Anne was in Norfolk, in the household of the duke and duchess of Suffolk, when Queen Catherine of Aragon paid a visit.
-With her, I assume, came Mary Scrope Jerningham, Anne’s stepmother, who was one of the queen’s ladies.
-Richardson confuses matters even further by identifying the person who “contrived” an engagement for Lady Anne Grey as Anne Jerningham and calling her another of Mary Tudor’s ladies.
+Mary Scrope Jerningham, Anne’s stepmother, who was one of the queen’s ladies, was in the royal party.
+Richardson confuses matters further by identifying the person who “contrived” an engagement for Lady Anne Grey as Anne Jerningham and calling her another of Mary Tudor’s ladies.
 He does not seem to realize that Anne Jerningham and Anne Grey were the same person.
-He bases his conclusions on the duke of Suffolk’s letter to Cardinal Wolsey, written on March 17, 1517 with the intention of making sure no blame fell upon him over the secret betrothal of one of his wife’s ladies to a ward of the king for whom Suffolk was responsible.
+He bases his conclusions on a letter from the duke of Suffolk to Cardinal Wolsey, written on March 17, 1517 to make sure no blame fell upon him over the secret betrothal of one of his wife’s ladies to a ward of the king for whom Suffolk was responsible.
 It says, in part, that “Mrs. Jerningham” (Mrs. was the abbreviation for Mistress and so could mean either a single or a married woman) “took her daughter-in-law (ie. step-daughter) aside and privately insured young Berkely unto the Lady Anne Greye one of the Queen, my wife’s ladies.”
 Since no given names are included, several online genealogies that wrongly assume Lady Anne Grey is the youngest daughter of the marquis of Dorset, also misidentify “young Berkely” as Thomas Berkeley (1505-1534), grandson of the Baron Berkeley of 1517.
 Both his age and the fact that his father and grandfather were still living argue against this.
 Richardson says he is John Berkeley, son and heir of Sir Maurice Berkeley or Barkley of Yate, Gloucestershire, and one of the king’s wards.
-This is also incorrect, on two counts.
+This is also incorrect.
 John was not Sir Maurice’s son.
 In 1515, Sir Maurice bought the wardship and marriage of John Berkeley, son and heir of Richard Berkeley of Stoke Gifford, Gloucestershire.
 Futhermore, he would have been too young in 1517 to figure in the marriage plans of Lady Jerningham.
-The article in Notes and Queries speculates on other possibilities to have been “young Berkely” but comes to no definite conclusions as to his identity except that he was probably a distant connection of the family at Yate.
-In any case, he was apparently one of the king’s wards and the duke of Suffolk did not want to be accused of trying to marry him off without the king’s permission.
+The article in Notes and Queries speculates on other possibilities to have been “young Berkely” but comes to no definite conclusion except that he was probably a distant connection of the family at Yate.
+Since he was apparently one of the king’s wards, the duke of Suffolk did not want to be accused of trying to marry him off without royal permission.
 He suggested in his letter to Wolsey that an example should be made of Mrs. Jerningham, but apparently, since the secret engagement had not progressed very far, she was not punished for her transgression.
 Challen does note, however, that Anne Jerningham’s will mentions “my son Sir John Barkley” and “my son William Barkley, Esquire.”
 However, all the other sons and daughters listed are actually stepchildren (although the History of Parliament assigns Henry Barlee’s one son and three daughters to Anne, his third wife).
 This suggests that Anne continued to have some sort of relationship with the youth she was briefly engaged to, but not that they actually married and had children.
-In fact, most sources indicate that Anne had no children with any of her husbands, and she did have three more of them.
+In fact, most sources indicate that Anne had no children with any of her husbands.
+She had three more.
 Her second husband was Henry Barlee of Albury, Hertfordshire (1487-November 12, 1529).
 It is not clear when she married him, but even if she had wed by 1520, she’d still have been listed as Lady Anne Grey at the Field of Cloth of Gold.
-She is listed in the King’s Book of Payments in April 1520, receiving her half year’s annuity of £6 13s.
-4d. and again in September 1520 for the same.
+According to the King’s Book of Payments, she received her half year’s annuity of £6 13s.
+4d. in April 1520 and again in September 1520.
 She was one of Barlee’s executors in 1529.
 At some point before 1531, she married Sir Robert Drury of Hawstead, Suffolk (d.
 March 1,1535/6), whose properties included a house in Bury St. Edmunds and one in the parish of St. Clement Danes, London, which later gave Drury Lane its name.
-Her fourth husband, to whom she was wed by 1543, was Sir Edmund Walsingham of Chislehurst, Kent (d.
+By 1543, she had married Sir Edmund Walsingham of Chislehurst, Kent (d.
 February 10, 1549/50), who was Lord Lieutenant of the Tower from 1521-1543.
 He left her the bulk of his household goods at Yaxe in Kent for her lifetime, together with the lease on her house in the Blackfriars and all personal property she had brought to their marriage.
 As Lady Anne Grey, she was living in Blackfriars in the 1550s.
 Anne was buried on April 6, 1559 beside her first husband in the church of St. Clement Danes, London.
 She left a will dated March 1, 1559 and proved May 8, 1559.
 A transcript can be found at http://www.oxford-shakespeare.com.

 ANNE JERNINGHAM (June 28, 1516-before May 28, 1581)